1. What are ACEs?

 10. Where can I find out more about ACEs?

 Gloucestershire’s Action on ACEs website includes information about the background research and resources for tackling ACEs.
-Signing up as an ACEs ‘Champion’ will give you access to our regular newsletter containing the latest updates on action in Gloucestershire.
+Signing up as an ACEs Ambassador will give you access to our regular newsletter containing the latest updates on action in Gloucestershire.
 The original ACEs study by Dr Vincent Felitti and Dr Robert Anda, as well as videos and publications by Dr Nadine Burke Harris give a good introduction to the ACEs journey in the US.
 In the UK, Public Health Wales have conducted a significant amount of research and are beginning to design models of good practice.
-Blackburn and Darwen were one of first counties in England to adopt an ACE informed approach in England.
+Numerous areas across England are tackling ACEs in local communities using whole –system approaches similar to the work underway in Gloucestershire.